Agentic AI-RAN Empowering Synergetic Sensing, Communication, Computing, and Control

-Low-altitude embodied intelligence enables autonomous inspection of critical infrastructure in scenarios where human access is costly, hazardous, or inefficient.
+Low-altitude robotic platforms enable autonomous inspection of critical infrastructure in scenarios where human access is costly, hazardous, or inefficient.
 Assets such as wind turbines, transmission towers, and power lines require aerial platforms to operate in close proximity to large-scale structures, often under strong electromagnetic interference and complex airflow conditions.
-As depicted in Fig.~\ref{application}, the Agentic AI-RAN node orchestrates a heterogeneous team comprising low-altitude UAVs and embodied ground robots.
+As depicted in Fig.~\ref{application}, the edge orchestration framework supports a heterogeneous team comprising low-altitude UAVs and ground robots.
 While the UAV autonomously aligns with rotating blades to detect surface defects from the air, the robot dog navigates rugged terrain to identify tower damage at ground level.
-The unified SC3 execution loop enables rapid anomaly detection and synchronized command issuance across air-ground agents, significantly improving inspection efficiency and operational safety compared to traditional manual teleoperation.
+The unified SC3 execution loop enables rapid anomaly detection and synchronized air-ground task execution through timely sensing-data transport and control delivery, significantly improving inspection efficiency and operational safety compared to traditional manual teleoperation.